RedTurtle/redturtle.prenotazioni/README.rst

         key: ABC312

 The file path is being taken from the **APPIO_CONFIG_FILE** env var.
-You can configure it automatically using the following config.
+This variable can be configured automatically in the buildout using the following config.

 buildout.cfg::